playuter/DMS_Assignment-/README.md

 **Full Screen Overlays**: Pause and Game Over screens now overlay the entire window, including the next piece preview area.<br>
 **Sound Enhancements**: Adjusted volume levels (louder 'bop' sound) and fixed sound overlap issues.<br>
 **Enhanced Game Over Screen**: Added Restart, Main Menu, Leaderboard, and Save & Quit buttons to the Game Over screen.<br>
 **Insane Level Update**: The "Insane" difficulty now features a board that is double the width (20 columns) of the standard board, providing a significantly more challenging experience.
-The layout dynamically adjusts to ensure the preview box remains visible next to the expanded board without overlapping.<br>
+The layout dynamically adjusts to ensure the preview box remains visible next to the expanded board without overlapping.
+Additionally, the falling speed gradually increases over 2 minutes, starting from 200ms and reaching a maximum double speed of 100ms.<br>

 ### Implemented but Not Working Properly